-Building a High-Performing Team: mastEring the skill of Hiring & Onboarding
+Building a High-Performing Team: the Art of Hiring & Onboarding

-In the incredibly focused and hard-working heart of San Francisco, where the rhythm of business development syncs perfectly with the hiss of espresso machines, a deeply striking question lingers among the chatter: How does one build a high-performing team?
+In the incredibly focused and hard-working heart of San Francisco, where the rhythm of innovation syncs perfectly with the hiss of espresso machines, a deeply striking question lingers among the chatter: How does one build a high-performing team?
 This inquiry spans industries and borders, from the slick avenues of New York to Austin’s hotly anticipated tech hubs.
-It’s as classic as the corporate ladder yet as contemporary as the necessary change gripping our businesses.
+It’s as timeless as the corporate ladder yet as contemporary as the necessary change gripping our businesses.

-The Must-do of Team Performance: Over Just Avoiding Blame
+The Imperative of Team Performance: More Than Just Avoiding Blame

 “The strength of the team is each individual member.
 The strength of each member is the team.” — proclaimed our integration expert